jfmaeck/uicc/README.md

 Having the visual preview as well as the example markup at hand, it should be quite easy to implement the dynamic parts in the framework of your choosing.
 Let it be **Angular, React, Ember, Backbone, jQuery or vanilla JS**.
 Mostly it will be a matter of adding or removing a css class.

 In order to make the examples work, we rely on inline javascript event handlers (onclick).
 Please **replace the inline javascript event handlers** from the examples with something more sophisticated and suitable for your own project.

+Or you could add support Javascript, if you want to provide a standalone collection of UI Patterns.
+Feel free to add a gulp task or npm script to transpile and bundle your Javascript, if you want to.

 ### Browser Support

 The demo components are built for modern browsers only.
 If you need to support older browsers, please take care to either not use the demo components at all or rewrite them where necessary.